samjj05/towers_of_hanoi/README.md

 ## Towers of Hanoi

 This is a Python terminal game implementing the Towers of Hanoi puzzle.
 I saw this when looking over the Codecademy course syllabus for DSA.
-I thought it looked interesting, so I decided to implement it with some extra validation and features.
+I thought it looked interesting, so I decided to implement it with some extra features, such as:
+- input validation,
+- outputting the move counter when playing, whilst comparing it to the most optimal move amount,
+- clear invalid input messages.
 It has been good practice using stacks :).

 ## How to Play